 Extracts a face template using the detected eye centers.

 The function receives eye centers coordinates detected by the FSDK_DetectFacialFeatures, FSDK_DetectFacialFeaturesInRegion, FSDK_DetectEyes or FSDK_DetectEyesInRegion functions and extracts a face template.
-Face detection, facial feature detection, or eye centers detection stage is not performed.
+Face detection, facial feature detection, and eye centers detection are not performed.
 This function can be useful when facial features or eye centers for a specific face are already detected.
-The function produces no error if the face is not clearly visible, since it assumes that if the face and its facial features or eye centers are already detected, the face is of sufficient quality.
+The function returns no error if the face is not clearly visible, since it assumes that if the face and its facial features or eye centers are already detected, the face is of sufficient quality.

 C++ Syntax: